intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 for instance regarding acceptance of new proposals and advancement of proposals to the RSAB.

+#### Mode of Operation

+The intent is that the RSWG shall operate in a way similar to working groups in the IETF and research groups in the IRTF.
+Therefore, all RSWG meetings and discussion venues shall be open to all interested individuals, and all RSWG contributions shall be subject to intellectual property policies, which must be consistent with those of the IETF as specified in {{BCP78}} and {{BCP79}}.

+The RSWG shall operate by rough consensus, a mode of operation informally described in {{RFC2418}}.

+When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.
+The RSWG is also empowered to hold in-person or online meetings.
+The RSWG may also decide by rough consensus to use additional tooling (e.g., GitHub as specified in {{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are consistent with {{RFC2418}}.

-Absent specific guidance in this document regarding the functioning of the working group, the general guidance provided in Section 6 of {{RFC2418}} should be considered appropriate.
+Absent specific guidance in this document regarding the operation of the RSWG, the general guidance provided in Section 6 of {{RFC2418}} should be considered appropriate.

 ### RFC Series Approval Board (RSAB)

+#### Purpose

 The RFC Series Approval Board (RSAB) shall act as the approving body for proposals generated within the RSWG.
 The only policy-making role